 Is Colombia Safe To Travel Alone?

-As long as you are cautious and aware like you would be anywhere else in the world, yes, Colombia is a safe place to travel to alone.
-I would suggest taking caution with transportation and leaving late nights and alcohol out of your solo plans, so you can make the smartest decisions.
+As long as you are cautious and aware (especially with ride-share and transportation safety) like you would be anywhere else in the world, yes, Colombia is a safe place to travel to alone.

 The only issue I ever ran into was a pickpocketer while I was in a big city and I was not alone.
 I caught him digging in my bottom backpack pocket and he made some excuse then left without getting anything.